barisyild/Starling-Extension-Adobe-Animate/README.md

 Starling Extension: Animate CC "Texture Atlas" Lazy Port
 =========================================================
 This is an experimental port and is not optimized.

 Please open a issue regarding your problems.

+**This plugin is for Starling only, if you want to use it in OpenFL, you can use the ["OpenFl-Animate-Atlas-Player"](https://github.com/mathieuanthoine/OpenFl-Animate-Atlas-Player) library.**

 > Example Code